tberg12/ocular/README.md

 Should the GSM be allowed to elide letters even without the presence of an elision-marking tilde?
 Default: false

-* `-retrainGSM`:
+* `-trainGsm`:
 Should the glyph substitution model be updated during font training?
 (Only relevant if allowGlyphSubstitution is set to true.)
 Default: false

 * `-outputGsmPath`:
 Path to write the retrained glyph substitution model file to.
-(Only relevant if allowGlyphSubstitution and retrainGSM are set to true.)
+(Only relevant if allowGlyphSubstitution and trainGsm are set to true.)
 Default: Don't write out the trained GSM.

 * `-gsmSmoothingCount`: